jackyzha0/jackyzha0.github.io/content/thoughts/rendering.md

 This is noticeably different from *path* tracing, which produces incredibly realistic looking renders that look indistinguishable from photos.
 Path tracing uses many rays per pixel with the colour averaged across them.
 At each interaction (bounce/reflection/etc.), the ray direction changes randomly with some distribution.
 However, this is significantly more expensive to compute.

-### Distributed Ray Tracing
+### Path tracing
-We can get more effects by adding more rays
+We can get more effects by adding more rays.
+Each path can be thought of as a random walk of light through the scene, with each bounce determined probabilistically based on the material properties of the objects and the lighting environment.

 - Anti-aliasing: multiple samples per pixel
 - Motion blur: multiple samples over time
 - Depth-of-field (lens blur): multiple samples over lens aperture